Fanatics Promotion

 Transitioning from Jeff Brohm to Ryan Walters didn’t provide immediate results, and Year 2 may not be much better.
 Hudson Card is a better QB than given credit for — 24 of 25 passing for 273 yards and four TDs in the opener against Illinois State — and has Devin Mockobee and Reggie Love III in the backfield.

 Yet, the transfer portal giveth and taketh away, with WR Deion Burks (Oklahoma) and EDGE Nic Scourton (Texas A&M) leaving for the SEC.
-Notre Dame, Oregon State, and Nebraska have gotten out to early leads in the last three weeks and never let up, proving Purdue is still a couple of years away from putting up any sort of resistance in the Big Ten.
+Notre Dame, Oregon State, and Nebraska have gotten out to early leads in the last three weeks and never let up, proving the Purdue Boilermakers is still a couple of years away from putting up any sort of resistance in the Big Ten.

 16) UCLA Bruins